 Entry and exit

 Once the hammock has been set up, the hardest part of using it is getting inside.
 While a diving leap is an option, the hammock has a tendency to swing side to side sickeningly, so you’re better off moving slowly when you climb in.
 I’ve found the best entry technique is to sit down on the pad at an angle just behind the foot box and lean back while pulling myself in using the ridgeline.
 Getting out is much simpler: I slide down toward the footbox and stick my feet out to one side, reversing my entry method.
 I can even get my feet into my shoes before standing up, something I usually can’t manage with my gathered end hammock.

-What’s it like to sleeping in the Draumr 3.0 hammock?
+What’s it like to sleep in the Draumr 3.0 hammock?
 Quite a lot like sleeping on the ground in a tent, actually.
 There are plenty of pockets and space to store gear that you wouldn’t try sleeping with in a gathered-end hammock.
-You can get a fairly flat lay if you want (using the side adjustment straps) and the interior of the hammock feels a lot less claustrophobic than a jungle hammock, since you’re sleeping on a flat sleeping pad.
-You can spread out, sleep on your side, or even your stomach if that’s your preference, and there’s no need to fuss with a underquilt.
+You can get a fairly flat lay if you want (using the side adjustment straps) and the interior of the hammock feels a lot less claustrophobic than a jungle hammock since you’re sleeping on a flat sleeping pad.
+You can spread out, sleep on your side, or even your stomach if that’s your preference, and there’s no need to fuss with an underquilt.

 The Amok Tarp 3.0